Niranjan-GopaL/API_Dev/DevLog.md

 `$ pip install psycopg2-binary` <--- if this does not work ; might need to go to normal environment and not wsl

+> THIS WAS REALLY HARD and I didn't want to spend fk tonne of time in here ;
+> connecting POSTGRES through wsl was not hard ; So migrated to the comfyness of Windows

 #### VENV set up with FASTAPI
 ```sh